 Формирование группы: плюсы, минусы и стратегии

-For students who feel vulnerable in the spotlight, try a low-focus formation like dispersed (i.e. “Pick a spot in the room.”) or a circle (i.e. “You can even try facing outward!”).
+For students who feel vulnerable in the spotlight, try a low-focus formation like dispersed (e.g., “Pick a spot in the room”) or a circle (e.g., “You can even try facing outward!”).

 When you want to foster peer-to-peer collaboration and allow everyone to feel seen and heard, try small groups or partners.

-For residencies, test out a few formations in your early classes–as well as the placement of the adults in the room–to see how your students respond.
+For residencies, test out a few formations in your early classes—including the placement of the adults in the room—to see how your students respond.

 Dispersed activities refer to any formation in which students are scattered throughout the space.
-This can be static (i.e. every student finds their own spot in the space) or can be active (i.e. students moving throughout the space).
+This can be static (i.e., every student finds their own spot in the space) or active (i.e., students move throughout the space).

 At Tables or Desks

 This refers to anytime students are seated in one position facing an open area.
 The open area can either be a playing/sharing space or a means to focus on facilitators who are instructing from the open area.
-Variations on this formation include students in a semi-circle, which merges some of the benefits of a circle formation with an audience/playing space.
+A variation on this formation includes students seated in a semicircle, which merges some of the benefits of a circle formation with an audience/playing space.

 This formation is characterized by dividing small groups of students into different areas of the space.
 This can be adapted into a station format, where students remain in a small group but rotate throughout the room to interact with different prompts or assignments.
 This formation is often helpful in times of devising or group-making.